opendp/smartnoise-sdk/contributing.rst

     git checkout -b branchname
     git push -u origin branchname

 Branches should be scoped tightly to work that can be delivered and reviewed in a manageable amount of time.
 Feature branches should align with only one pull request, and should be deleted after the PR is approved and merged.
 Larger or more open-ended work items should be broken into more scoped pull requests, with one feature branch per pull request.
-Naming should be moderately descriptive (e.g. `bugfix_double_spend`) but can be short.
+Naming should be moderately descriptive (e.g. :code:`bugfix_double_spend`) but can be short.

 From your new feature branch, make all of your changes.
-You can check in changes and use `git push` to periodically synchronize local changes with the feature branch in GitHub.
+You can check in changes and use :code:`git push` to periodically synchronize local changes with the feature branch in GitHub.

 If other patches or feature branches have been merged to main while you are working, your branch may be out of sync with main.
 This is usually not a risk with small patches, but is more likely as development takes longer.